Node.js

 if (client.get('my-feature', 'Variation A') === 'Variation A') {

-// - active and explicitely equal to 'Variation A'
+// - explicitly equal to 'Variation A'

-// - inactive or deleted
+// - deleted or network error

 }